Letztes Update: 20. Januar 2025

-The article explores whether CentOS aligns with RPM or Debian, focusing on its package management system.
-It provides insights into how CentOS manages packages and the implications for software availability and system management.
+This article explores whether CentOS is based on RPM or Debian, explaining the package management system it uses and its implications for software availability and system management.

 Hey there!
 I've been diving into the world of Linux distributions and came across CentOS.
 I'm curious to know whether CentOS is more aligned with RPM or Debian.
 I understand that these are two different package management systems, but I'm not sure where CentOS fits in.
 Can you help clarify if CentOS is based on RPM or Debian?
 It would be great to get a bit of insight into how CentOS manages its packages.
 Also, how does this affect the software availability and overall system management?
 Thanks for shedding some light on this!